Logo

 Common Security Gaps Detected by AWS Security Scanners

-Here’s what security experts won’t say out loud: they keep seeing the same five issues in nearly every AWS environment.
-These aren’t rare edge cases—they’re foundational failures that attackers routinely exploit.
+Security experts see the same five issues in nearly every AWS environment.
+These aren’t rare—they’re foundational failures attackers exploit.

 Unpatched AMIs and Containers